harry-whorlow/devtools/docs/vite-plugin.md

 To trigger this behavior you need the Devtools Vite plugin installed and configured and the Panel available on the page.
 Simply click on any element while holding down the Shift and Ctrl (or Meta) keys.

+### Advanced console logs

+Allows you to go directly to the console log location directly from the browser/terminal